 CCTV footage should be captured for a specific reason, which is usually to prevent crime by monitoring a set area.
 As such, you have to be careful if you share footage of people in a way that makes them publicly available.

-However, the police has a right to request any footage that your camera may have captured for evidence.
+It’s worth noting that the police has a right to request any footage that your camera may have captured for evidence.
 In the event of a crime, talk to the police about how the footage should be presented so that it can be used as evidence.

 6. What else do I need to know?